Project creation#

 Operator

-Add a textual operator signature to the module.
+Add a textual operator declaration to the module.

 Parameters: